Duplicial algebras and Lagrange inversion: Characters

 Of course, this is not a morphism of coalgebras, as this would imply by duality an embedding of $QSym$ into a free associative algebra.

-As an illustration of this principle, let us consider the classical character of $Sym$, given by evaluation on a binomial element.
+As a last illustration, let us consider the classical character of $Sym$, given by evaluation on a binomial element.
 Recall that the symmetric functions of a binomial element $\alpha$ are given by

 Thus,

 where $\chi$ is the character of $\Sym$ given by $S_n\mapsto\frac{1}{n!}$, and

 is the cycle enumerator of the stabilizer of any word $w$ of (packed) evaluation $I$.
 Dividing by $\chi(S^I)$, we have: